bndernet/bnder-docs/docs/Task Manager/getting-started.md

 # Getting started with Task Manager

 To get started with Task Manager you have to invite the bot to your server.
+You can invite it via our [invite link (https://bnder.net/@tmb)](https://bnder.net/@tmb).

 ## Inviting